There was an interesting international call-up earlier this year: Mario Balotelli back in the Italy fold in January.

 - Nation: Spain

-Luis Enrique hasn’t been Spain manager for long and, sure, one could have included Ferran Torres in here.
+Luis Enrique hasn’t been Spain manager for a ridiculous amount of time, sure, and one could have included Ferran Torres in here, who is dating the boss’ daughter, Sira Martinez.
 The fabulous Ferran was still just a bit-part player for Manchester City when Lucho built his Spain attack around him, and he has played more for Spain under Lucho than anyone else.

-But the answer here is obviously the 17-year-old Gavi.
+But the answer here is obviously the 18-year-old Gavi.
 Sure, he’s magnificent and it makes sense now that Luis Enrique has played him, but recall that Lucho simply chucked him into the starting XI in major games for Spain before Gavi had even completed a full 90 minutes for Barcelona.
-The trust in this kid who is literally school-age can mean there is no better choice for teacher’s pet.
+The trust in this kid has been unbridled by Enrique, and he is repaying his faith in Qatar.

 Gareth Southgate and Conor Coady